CarterPerez-dev/erhm/REPORT.md

 **Global:** image median **278.5** (n946) vs text **60** (n4,764) — **images out-score text ~4.6× across the board.** Links 77, video 193.5 (n only 56).

-**What this means for getcracked:**
+**What this means**
-- **A bold image post / image ad is the right native format almost everywhere** — *except* r/cscareerquestions and r/cpp_questions, which are essentially text-discussion subs (an image ad there reads as foreign and will get flagged).
+- **A bold image post / image is the right native format almost everywhere** — *except* r/cscareerquestions and r/cpp_questions, which are essentially text-discussion subs (an image there reads as foreign and will get flagged).
 - **r/cpp:** lead with a **link** (to a genuinely useful resource/tool) — that's the native winning format, not an image meme.
 - **The quant subs reward images disproportionately** precisely *because* almost nobody posts them.
 A clean, smart, non-salesy infographic in r/quant is a structural arbitrage.
 ---